 There was a time when I was angry about some of the unpleasant experiences in my life.
-After decades of walking around with that anger boiling below the surface inside me, I came to realize that those experiences helped me grow the most, and believe it or not, I came to see the purpose for the lessons of my path, what they taught me, patience, humor, tenacity, empathy, awareness, organization.
-All of these gifts developed from my life experiences and I am grateful for all of them.
+After decades of walking around with that anger boiling below the surface inside me, I came to realize that those negative disappointments helped me grow the most, and believe it or not; I came to see the purpose of the lessons of my path, what they taught me, both specifically and non-specifically; patience, humor, tenacity, empathy, awareness, caution, organization.
+All of these gifts developed from my life experiences, and I am grateful for all of them-now.

-Through witnessing my brother Dave’s amazing and challenging life, the way he moved through it with grace and so much humor has helped me appreciate if you can believe it, grieving him.
-Like every other profound experience of life, ordinary pains of childhood, working, becoming a parent, dealing with difficult people, we may learn from our grief, something beyond pain, possibly a new awareness that helps us grow in our humanity if we see it for what it is.
+Witnessing my brother Dave’s amazing and challenging life, the way he moved through it with grace and so much humor has helped me appreciate if you can believe it, grieving him.
+Like every other profound experience of life, ordinary pains of childhood, working, becoming a parent, dealing with difficult people or circumstances, we may learn from our grief, something beyond pain, possibly a new awareness that helps us grow in our humanity if we see it for what it is an unavoidable aspect of living.
 It may sound ridiculous like I didn’t love my brother enough to understand real grief. but please keep reading.

-I worried I would forget the essence of who my brother was, leave him behind in the dust of my past.
+I worried, panicked is more accurate, I panicked that I might forget the essence of who my brother was, leave him behind in the dust of my past.
 I found it helpful to write down my favorite memories of him, initially in the form of a quick list.
 I later filled in the details.
-By later, I mean, years later, for some of those stories to be finished.
-I began sharing what I wrote by reading out loud to my family and his friends.
-They laughed with me; we remembered more details together; sometimes, I cried, sometimes a few sniffles, sometimes I wept.
-By the way, crying is a stress release cycle (Google it) each of us possesses, please allow it to fulfill its purpose and let the tears come.
-All of it was helpful to me.
-I am pretty sure it has been helpful for my family and his closest friends.
+By later, I mean, weeks, months, years later, for some of those stories to be finished.
+I began sharing what I wrote by reading the latest essay out loud to my family or Dave’s friends.
+They laughed with me; we remembered more details together; sometimes, I cried, sometimes nothing more than a few sniffles, other times I wept.
+By the way, crying is a stress-release cycle (Google it) each of us possesses; please allow it to fulfill its purpose and let the tears come no matter where you are-let them flow!
+All the laughter, writing, tears, all of it was helpful to me.

-I have talked to thousands of people about their grief through conversations sparked by this blog since I unzipped my life of memories and poured everything online for the world to read.
-I know it helps me to talk to all of you, hear your favorite stories of your loved ones, add their names and images of those filling my heart alongside all my memories of my brother, and my other loved ones who are no longer with me.
+I have talked to thousands of people about my, grief, their grief, our grief, grief through conversations sparked by this blog since I unzipped my life’s bag of memories and poured everything online for the world to sift through.
+I know it helps me to talk to all of you, hear your favorite stories of my Dave if you knew him or about your loved ones wherever you are, it’s a smaller planet together.
+I have filled my heart with their names, images, stories, alongside all my memories of my brother, and my other loved ones who are no longer with me.

-I look forward to each lovely, amazing, or hilarious story you may want to share with me at the bottom of any blog post, just click the MORE option below and email me.
+I look forward to each lovely, amazing, or hilarious story you may want to share with me at the bottom of any page; leave a comment.